18wh1a1248/III-Year-Lab/CN&WT LAB/CN Experiments/Experiment 1/README.md

 # Experiment1

 ## Aim of the Experiment
-To impement date link layer framing techniques such as 1.character count 2.character stuffing and 3.bit stuffing
+To implement data link layer framing method character count.

 ### Step by step procedure of Experiment
 1.